21 Chemo Side Effects Everyone Should Know About

 14. Extreme Diarrhea

 This can be a real issue from extra weight loss to skin sores and tears to dehydration.
 Diarrhea was a great concern.
+I faced this right away after first cocktail agents.
 When I begun Methotrexate with Etoposide and Dactomycin, I faced this right away after first infusion.

 15. Weight Loss/Gain

-This is a balancing act because chemotherapy makes you lose weight from the nausea and loss of appetite while the pre-chemo steroids given help you regain what you've lost, even then some.
-This can be a plus for those that can afford to lose the weight, negative for those entering already thin, while the opposite for the steroids.
+This is a balancing act because treatments can cause you lose weight from the nausea and loss of appetite while some pre-chemo meds given can help you regain what you've lost, even then some.
+This can be a plus for those that can afford to lose the weight, negative for those entering already thin, while the opposite for the weight gain.
 I had some leftover baby weight as I just had a baby, but ate high calorie foods to help keep some weight on.
 Weight can shift and change week to week, chemo cycle round to round.
 This is the reason why each patient is weighed before each infusion, because the fluctuation can affect the chemotherapy strength.

 16. Severe Head/Jaw Aches